SanthoshRam3/test_app_6/README.md

 - Deployment instructions

-Complete Ruby on Rails Developer
+Complete Ruby on Rails Developer by santhosh ram
+And made changes for github online account.

 - ...